aijianiula0601/Open-Assistant/docs/docs/faq.md

 </summary>

-There will likely be multiple sizes of model, the smallest of which should be able to run on consumer hardware.
-Relatively high-end consumer hardware may be required.
-It is possible that future open-source developments from the community will bring down requirements after the model is published, but this cannot be guaranteed.
+The current smallest (Pythia) model is 12B parameters and is challenging to run on consumer hardware, but can run on a single professional GPU.
+In future there may be smaller models and we hope to make progress on methods like integer quantisation which can help run the model on smaller hardware.

 </details>